civican/legisinfo/44-1/bills/C-20/bill_text.md

 ### Section 35

-The Commission must, on the request of an individual who wishes to make a complaint, arrange for the provision of assistance to that individual in making the complaint.
+The Commission must, on the request of an individual **or third party that** wishes to make a complaint, arrange for the provision of assistance to that individual **or organization** in making the complaint.

+### Section 35.1

+Complaints made under this Act shall not be subject to a non-disclosure agreement.

 ### Chairperson-initiated Complaints